Physicians Medical Primary Care

 Primary Care, Urgent Care & Walk-In Care located in San Jose, CA

 If you suddenly feel lots of pressure or pain in your ear and can’t hear properly, you might have an ear infection.
-At Physicians Medical Primary Care in San Jose, California, family physicians Gina Bui, MD, and Sveltlana Burkhead, MD, can diagnose an ear infection and help you or your child find relief.
+At Physicians Medical Primary Care in San Jose, California, our family physicians can diagnose an ear infection and help you or your child find relief.
 If your ears don’t feel right, request an appointment by phone or online for ear infection treatment at Physicians Medical Primary Care today.

 An ear infection is a viral or bacterial infection affecting part of your ear.
 They’re much more common in children than adults, but you can get one at any age.
 Without the right treatment, an ear infection can put you at risk of losing your ability to hear.

 Your ear has three chambers: your inner ear, middle ear, and outer ear.
 Infections usually occur in the middle or outer ear.
 Inner ear infections can indicate a more serious underlying condition but are highly uncommon.
 There are a few key differences between outer and middle ear infections:

 Middle ear infections occur in the area behind your eardrum and start when bacteria from your sinuses, eyes, or mouth gets trapped in the region.

 Outer ear infections often start out as a rash that you can see and feel on the outside of your ear.
 Soon, they spread to infect your ear canal.